joonsunn/my-VM-setup/proxmox-experience.md

 ## virGL on Ubuntu Vm

+`Somehow glxgears is showing better FPS in Linux Mint on virGL than Kubuntu.
+Youtube also has noticeably less dropped frames.
+Can consider as alternative to Kubuntu.
+Maybe virGL drivers not required because glxgears was tested on LMint before installing virGL drivers.`

+Below for setup on Kubuntu:

 Install VirGL drivers: <https://www.reddit.com/r/Proxmox/comments/v6p0om/amd_5750g_virgl_initial_benchmarks/>

 Only able to get `glxgears -info` to show virGL when accessing VM through Proxmox shell.
 When accessing through xRDP, can only get `llvmpipe` no matter what.